-So if you’re wondering how to make sure you get to see the best of Hawaii from a cruise ship, this post if for you!
+So if you’re wondering how to make sure you get to see the best of the islands from a cruise to Hawaii, this post if for you!
 These ships offer countless excursions…how are you supposed to know which ones to pick?
 And when is it better to ditch the excursion and head out on your own?

 These are my recommendations on how to see the best of Hawaii from a cruise ship.
 For the purposes of this post, I will be adapting these recommendations to fit the Norwegian Cruise Line’s 7-Night cruise itinerary sailing out of Honolulu as it’s one of the more popular cruise lines but you can still use these daily recommendations no matter which ship you’re on!